growingpenguin/growingpenguin.github.io/_posts/2023-12-17-AmericanJustice910.md

 Pre-trial would also be the point at which the defense might raise a defense of double jeopardy, if such a defense existed in that case.
 -The Fifth Amendment, through the Double Jeopardy Clause, prohibits states from charging the same defendant with substantially the same crime on the same facts. <br/>

+# Stages of Trial
+(1) **Bail** <br/>
+Judge will set suspect's initial bail, amount of cash that allows the defendant to get out of jail after the initial arrest <br/>
+If the defendant shows up for the proper court dates, the court refunds the bail, but if the defendant skips the date, then the court keeps the bail and issue a warrant for the individual's arrest <br/>
+(2) **Arraignment** <br/>
+Judge calls an individual charged with commiting a crime -Reads to the individual the criminal charges laid against them <br/>
+-Asks the accused whether having access to an attorney or needs assistance of a court-appointed attorney <br/>
+-Asks the accused to plead, decides whether to amend the initial bail amount <br/>
+-Sets the dates of the future proceedings <br/>
+(3) **Preliminary Hearing** <br/>
+Judge determines whether enough evidence exists for the prosecution to meet its burden of persuasion. <br/>
+-Burden of persuasion: <br/>
+Prosecution has enough evidence to make the defendant stand trial <br/>
+The defense has the right to cross examine the government witnesses during this proceeding. <br/>
+Under the Fifth Amendment, a grand jury, rather than a judge, makes this determination when the defendant is charged with a "capital or infamous crime.” <br/>
+(4) **Pre-Trial Hearing** <br/>
+The prosecution and the defense team use the pre-trial to file motions before a judge. <br/>
+These motion usually concern whether the court should suppress certain evidence, whether certain individuals can testify, or whether the judge should dismiss all charges for lack of evidence.<br/>
+(5) **Trial** <br/>
+Defendant stands trial. <br/>
+Both sides offer opening statements first, although the defense can reserve their opening statement until the prosecution “rests”—finishes presenting their case.
+The prosecution presents its witnesses and evidence first.
+Then, the defense presents its witnesses and evidence.<br/>
+After the defense rests, the defense offers a closing argument, and then the prosecution offers its final closing argument.
+After closing arguments, the jury deliberates and returns a verdict.<br/>
+(6) **Sentencing** <br/>
+General
+Sentencing usually occurs immediately for infractions and misdemeanors.
+For such minor infractions penalties may include probation; fines; short-term incarceration; long-term incarceration; suspended sentence, which only takes effect if the convict fails to meet certain conditions; payment of restitution to the victim; community service; or drug and alcohol rehabilitation.<br/>
+More serious crimes result in the trier of fact hearing evidence and arguments from both the prosecution and the defense regarding the appropriate sentence.
+Some jurisdictions allow the judge alone to determine the sentence; others will have a separate sentencing phase trial, complete with a new jury, to determine the sentence for certain crimes.<br/>
+During a sentencing trial, the prosecution presents evidence of aggravating factors, and the defense presents evidence of mitigating factors.
+The U.S. Supreme Court has interpreted the U.S. Constitution to protect the right to a jury sentencing trial for all defendants facing the death penalty.<br/>
+Allocution
+(7) **Allocution** <br/>
+Before the judge announces the sentence, a defendant is entitled to allocution.
+Allocution is the right of the defendant to directly address the judge without the help of counsel.
+During this direct address, the defendant may offer a personal explanation of any unknown facts, may ask for mercy, or may offer an apology for the criminal behavior.
+This is an opportunity for defendants to show remorse or to offer the motivations behind their criminal acts, to influence the judge to be lenient.<br/>

+**Sentencing Guidelines** <br/>